tsantini/how_to_use_git/README.md

 4) give a name for you key, for example 'home pc' and paste your ssh key on the 'key' field

-Now you should be able to pull and push your files without the nedd of password
+Now you should be able to pull and push your files without the need of a password

 ## Installing text editor for demonstration purposes